respiratory-immunology-lab/microbiome-shotgun/README.md

 ## Functional profiling with MetaLAFFA

-Functional profiling is performed using the MetaLAFFA tool available [here](https://github.com/borenstein-lab/MetaLAFFA).
+Functional profiling is performed using the MetaLAFFA tool (more information available [here](https://github.com/borenstein-lab/MetaLAFFA)).
 This tool is also written in Snakemake but a few steps are required to enable it to run on the cluster.

 ### Installation